artes-dev/remarkable-zapier/README.md

 # remarkable-zapier
-### A Zapier Integration for the Remarkable and Remarkable2 Tablets
+### A Zapier Integration for the reMarkable and reMarkable2 Tablets
 #### By Robert Testagrossa
 Connects Zapier to reMarkable Cloud.
 Allows sending files to and from the reMarkable tablet.